Here are some common hazards to children's safety.

 - Know how to give first aid to a choking child

 If you suspect that a child has choked on an object, please explain that to medical personnel as soon as possible.
 Bring an example of the foreign body if possible.

 A Heimlich manoeuvre is necessary only if someone is unable to speak clearly and is turning blue.

 The most severe choking incidents treated at BC Children's Emergency Department involved hot dogs, popcorn, grapes, carrots, nuts and gel candies.
 Non-food hazards included coins, nails and screws, small toy pieces, buttons and earrings.
 Also, keep disc batteries and small magnets away from young children.
 Deflated or broken balloons are also a choking hazard.

 Drop a few of the above items into a toilet paper tube.
 Items that fit are likely to be choking hazards and should be kept out of reach.
 Always remind parents to grate food before serving and cut grapes in half, especially for children under age three.
 Parents should not give popcorn to children under four years of age.

 Falls account for more than half of all the injuries and most often children fall from furniture and stairs, in addition to falling through windows. (source: Safe Kids Canada).
 Other common places children can fall from are coffee tables and fireplaces.
 Unstable or top-heavy bookcases, dressers, and TV stands can tip over onto a child.
 Samples of safety products in your kit can include corner, table and hearth cushions, anti-tip brackets, and window and door locks.

-Windows need to be locked in to a 10 cm (4 in) maximum opening Use a ruler to show how wide that is.
+Windows need to be locked in to a 10 cm (4 in) maximum opening.
+Use a ruler to see how wide that is.